 Each wild horse is documented by the Herd Manager and entered in a data base.
 Horses are not branded or micro chipped.
 They are identified by color, markings, and their home territories.
 The Herd Manager spends 20 – 30 hours per week in the field observing all the harems and documenting body condition, habitat usage, and harem composition.
 An annual aerial count is conducted by helicopter and compared to field notes.
-Click here to read the law regarding the wild horses

 Injured or sick horses are treated in the field if possible.
 Minor injuries are treated by the Herd Manager by capture and release.
-More serious injuries or illnesses may require capture and removal or euthanization.
+More serious injuries or illnesses may require capture and removal, or euthanization.
 The Fund has written policies outlining procedures to be followed.
 Veterinarians are called in from Dominion Equine in Suffolk, VA for assessment, treatment, or humane euthanization.

 When a wild horse is removed from its habitat, it cannot be returned to the wild.
 Once it has been exposed to domestic horses, there is a risk that the wild horse could carry back a disease for which the herd has no immunity.
 Any horse that is removed either has a life threatening injury or illness or has become dangerously habituated to humans.
-Although it is illegal to get closer than 50 feet or to feed a wild horse, unfortunately, there are always those who feel that the law does not apply to them and then wild horses suffer the consequences.
+Although it is illegal to get closer than 50 feet or to feed a wild horse, unfortunately there are always those who feel that the law does not apply to them and then wild horses suffer the consequences.
 Tanner, a two week old foal, died when visitors fed him watermelon rind.
 A necropsy showed it lodged in his colon causing what must have been excruciating pain from the impaction.
 Wild horses eat a very specialized diet that does not include common foods fed to domestic horses like apples and carrots.
 Besides being against the law, feeding puts the wild horse at risk for painful colic at the very least, and death, at the very worst.

 The Corolla Wild Horse Fund employs a darted immunocontraception program using the FDA approved substance PZP (porcine zona pelucida).
 It is conducted under the auspices of the Humane Society of the United States and the Science and Conservation Center in Billings, Montana.
-Our Herd Manager has undergone extensive training at the Center to safely deliver PZP by Co2 pistol, CO2 rifle, or by blow gun.
+Our staff has undergone extensive training at the Center to safely deliver PZP by Co2 pistol, CO2 rifle, or by blow gun.
 It is administered annually and is the least invasive method of delivery and the most humane method to control population.
 For example, a 16 year old mare that no longer is giving birth every year, will live a longer and healthier life in the wild.